-One can calculate that the equilibrium price of the asset is now .75.
-At that price agent h = .69 is just indifferent to buying.
+By simultaneously solving equations (1) and (2) below, one can calculate that the equilibrium price of the asset is now .75.
+By equation (1), agent h = .69 is just indifferent to buying.
 Those h < .69 will sell all they have, and those h > .69 will buy all they can with their cash and with the money they can borrow.
-One can check that the top 31% of agents will indeed demand exactly what the bottom 69% are selling.
+By equation (2) the top 31% of agents will indeed demand exactly what the bottom 69% are selling.

 Who would be doing the borrowing and lending?
-The top 31% is borrowing to the max, in order to get their hands on what they believe are cheap assets.
+The top 31% is borrowing to the max, in order to get their hands on what they believe are cheap assetss.
 The bottom 69% do not need the money for buying the asset, so they are willing to lend it.
 And what interest rate would they get?
 0% interest, because they are not lending all they have in cash.
 (They are lending .2/.69 = .29 < 1 per person).
 Since they are not impatient and they have plenty of cash left, they are indifferent to lending at 0%.
 Competition among these lenders will drive the interest rate to 0%.

-More formally, letting the marginal buyer be denoted by h = b, we can define the equilibrium equations as
+More formally, letting the marginal buyer be denoted by h=b, we can define the equilibrium equations as

-$$p = \gamma_U^b 1 + (1 - \gamma_U^b)(.2) = b1 + (1 - b)(.2)$$ $$p = \frac{(1 - b)(1) + .2}{b}$$
+$$p = \gamma_U^b 1 + (1 - \gamma_U^b)(.2) = b1 + (1 - b)(.2) \tag{1}$$

+$$p = \frac{(1-b)(1) + .2}{b} \tag{2}$$

-The first equation says that the marginal buyer b is indifferent to buying the asset.
-The second equation says that the price of Y is equal to the amount of money the agents above b spend buying it, divided by the amount of the asset sold.
-The numerator is then all the top group's consumption endowment, (1 - b)(1), plus all they can borrow after they get their hands on all of Y, namely (1)(.2)/(1 + r) = .2.
+Equation (1) says that the marginal buyer b is indifferent to buying the asset.
+Equation (2) says that the price of Y is equal to the amount of money the agents above b spend buying it, divided by the amount of the asset sold.
+The numerator is then all the top group's consumption endowment, (1-b)(1), plus all they can borrow after they get their hands on all of Y, namely (1)(.2)/(1+r) = .2.
 The denominator is comprised of all the sales of one unit of Y each by the agents below b.

 We must also take into account buying on margin.
-An agent who buys the asset while simultaneously selling as many promises as he can will only have to pay down p - .2.
+An agent who buys the asset while simultaneously selling as many promises as he can will only have to pay down p-.2.
 His return will be nothing in the down state, because then he will have to turn over all the collateral to pay back his loan.
-But in the up state he will make a profit of 1 - .2.
+But in the up state he will make a profit of 1-.2.
 Any agent like b who is indifferent to borrowing or lending and also indifferent to buying or selling the asset, will be indifferent to buying the asset with leverage because